scottandrewlepera/cv/README.md

 #### Notable work

 * Technical contributions to IMDb's NextJS web stack, improving the experience for millions of IMDb visitors
-* Led design and integration of Branch.io deep linking technology with the IMDb mobile website
+* Led the integration of Branch.io deep linking technology with the IMDb mobile website to deliver a revenue-generating solution while significantly reducing operational costs
+* Technical contributions to IMDb's ad platform, enabling rich interactive ad products generating millions in revenue each year
 * Technical contributions to the IMDb UI component library with support for responsive design, progressive enhancement, and accessibility
-* Designed and implemented the Box Office Mojo front-end component library for a responsive, mobile-friendly redesign
+* Designed and built the Box Office Mojo component library enabling a new responsive, mobile-friendly redesign
-* Designed and implemented IMDb's first mobile app deep linking product, exponentially increasing installs of IMDb mobile apps
+* Designed and built IMDb's first mobile app deep linking product, exponentially increasing installs of IMDb mobile apps
-* Designed multi-client framework for rich email delivery to millions of IMDb customers
+* Designed a multi-client framework for rich email delivery to millions of IMDb customers
 * Technical contributions to the first IMDb app for iPhone
-* Designed and implemented the IMDb mobile message boards, improving the mobile experience for IMDb's passionate online community
+* Designed and built the IMDb mobile message boards, improving the mobile experience for IMDb's passionate online community
-* Designed and implemented the IMDb Video Search page
+* Designed and built the IMDb Video Search page, enabling vistors to easily search thousands of clips and trailers

 ### Web Development Engineer, Amazon Advertising (2006 - 2008)